Name: William Albon

 Person(s) placing the cross on behalf of the Arlesey Remembers You Project: Dylan Clark

-William joined his regiment on the 2nd February 1916 and later that year was sent to France with the 2nd Beds regiment (24th August) He took part in opposing the great German offensive of St Quentin on March 21st 1918 but he went missing on March 22nd.
+William joined his regiment on the 2nd February 1916 and later that year was sent to France with the 2nd Beds regiment on 24th August.
+He took part in opposing the great German offensive of St Quentin on March 21st 1918 but he went missing on March 22nd.
 He was a prisoner of war and wasn’t treated very nice.
 He only had 1 cup of coffee in 3 days and his job as a prisoner was to help the Germans.
 William was a prisoner for 8 months.
 When he arrived back in Arlesey Mr A Murdock employed him.

 William was a very good man who helped fight the war in this country.
 Everyone should remember him all of the time.